wvwwvwwv/scalable-concurrent-containers/README.md

 ![Crates.io](https://img.shields.io/crates/l/scc?style=flat-square)
 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/wvwwvwwv/scalable-concurrent-containers/SCC?style=flat-square)

-A collection of high performance concurrent data structures and utilities for concurrent programming.
+A collection of high performance concurrent container data structures and utilities for concurrent programming.

 - [ebr](#EBR) implements epoch-based reclamation.
 - [LinkedList](#LinkedList) is a type trait implementing a wait-free concurrent singly linked list.
 - [HashMap](#HashMap) is a concurrent hash map.
 - [HashSet](#HashSet) is a concurrent hash set based on [HashMap](#HashMap).
-- [HashIndex](#HashIndex) is a concurrent hash index allowing lock-free read and scan.
+- [HashIndex](#HashIndex) is a read-optimized concurrent hash index.
-- [TreeIndex](#TreeIndex) is a concurrent B+ tree allowing lock-free read and scan.
+- [TreeIndex](#TreeIndex) is a read-optimized concurrent B+ tree.

 See [Performance](#Performance) for benchmark results and comparison with other concurrent hash maps.